-1.1.1 Abnormally High Power Consumption for GR5515I0ND and GR5515I0NDA in Sleep Mode
+1.1.1 Abnormally High Power Consumption for GR5515I0NDA in Sleep Mode

-For GR5515I0ND and GR5515I0NDA that require external Flash, the internal IO LDO of the SoC is used to supply power to external Flash.
-Relatively small voltage drop (< 100 mA) between VBATL and IO LDO results in electricity leakage which leads to abnormally high power consumption for the SoC.
+For GR5515I0NDA which requires external Flash, the internal IO LDO of the SoC is used to supply power to external Flash.
+Relatively small voltage drop (< 100 mA) between VBATL and IO LDO results in electricity leakage, which leads to abnormally high power consumption for the SoC.